freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1770.1

-Delete all the branches but main
+Delete all your branches except `main`.

 #### HINTS

 - Use the `git branch` command with the `-d` flag
+- Here's an example: `git branch -d branch_name`
 - The branch name is `fix/add-missing-rename-references`
-- Here's an example: `git branch -d branch_name`
 - Type `git branch -d fix/add-missing-rename-references` into the terminal and press enter

 ## 1780. git log oneline